-The first proposal is to elect one Class III director to serve until the 2023 annual meeting of stockholders, and until his successor is duly elected and qualified.
+The first proposal is to elect two Class II directors to serve until the 2025 annual meeting of stockholders and two Class III directors to serve until the 2023 annual meeting of stockholders, and until their respective successors are duly elected and qualified.

 Our charter authorizes the number of directors to be not less than one, nor more than fifteen.
-The number of directors on the Board is currently fixed at six.
+The number of directors on the Board is currently fixed at seven.
 Our Board of Directors is divided into three classes.
 The members of each class of directors serve staggered three-year terms.